nknapp/graphql-typewriter/README.md

 ### Usage

 `gql2ts-for-server` is assumed to be run in the root folder of a npm-project.
-It finds all .graphqls files recursively and adds a .graphqls.ts file next each file.
+It finds all .graphqls files recursively and adds a .graphqls.ts file next each file (excluding the `node_modules`-folder).

 The source GraphQL-schema `example.graphqls` that looks like